WGBH/AAPB2/app/views/override/legal/privacy.md

-Neither WGBH, nor our third-party vendors and/or service providers acting on our behalf to help deliver the services and operate the Site, will willfully disclose any personally identifiable information about our online users to any non-affiliated third party without first receiving the user’s permission, unless required by law.
-WGBH’s affiliates include the Library of Congress, CPB, NPR, PBS, and other public broadcasting stations.
+Neither WGBH, nor our third-party vendors and/or service providers acting on our behalf to help deliver the services and operate the Site, will willfully disclose any personally identifiable information about our online users to any non-affiliated third party without first receiving the user's permission, unless required by law.
+WGBH's affiliates include the Library of Congress, CPB, NPR, PBS, and other public broadcasting stations.

 In terms of our own use of information, we may use your personally identifiable